PupkinLangford/dumb-instagram/README.md

 #### Server

+- urls are superfluous properties.
+Post url could be a virtual property.
+Profile pic url could be stored as a constant on the front end.
 - find memory leak
 - Helmet may be interfering with GrahpQL Playground
 - delete photos from cloudinary when posts deleted